montagejs/frb/README.md

 expect(object.flat).toEqual([0, 1, 2, 3, 4, 5, 6, 7, 8, 9]);
 ```

+Also, as with all other bindings that produce arrays, the flattened
-The flattened array is never replaced, just incrementally updated.
+array is never replaced, just incrementally updated.

 ```javascript
 var flat = object.flat;